Decentralized Learning Made Practical with Client Sampling: Experimental Evaluation

-\textbf{Environment.} We run all experiments on machines in our compute cluster.
-Each machine is equipped with dual 24-core AMD EPYC-2 CPU and 128 GB of memory, running CentOS 8.
-Since we envision that \SystemName{} will be used in WAN environments, we add latency to outgoing network traffic at the application layer.
+We run all experiments on machines in our national compute cluster.
+Each machine is equipped with dual 24-core AMD EPYC-2 CPU, 128 GB of memory, an NVIDIA RTX A4000 GPU, and is running CentOS 8.
+Similar to related work in the domain, we simulate the passing of time in our experiments~\cite{lai2022fedscale,lai2021oort,abdelmoniem2023refl}.
+We achieve this by customizing the default event loop provided by the \texttt{asyncio} library and processing events without delay.
+This requires minimal changes to the code, and therefore our implementation can be made suitable for usage in a production environment with trivial changes.

+\textbf{Traces.} We have designed \SystemName{} to operate in highly heterogeneous environments, such as mobile networks.
+To verify that \SystemName{} also functions in such environments, we adopt various real-world traces to simulate pairwise network latency, bandwidth capacities, compute speed, and availability.
+To model a WAN environment, we apply latency to outgoing network traffic at the application layer to realistically model delays in sending \SystemName{} control messages.
 To this end, we collect ping times from WonderNetwork, providing estimations on the RTT between their servers located in 277 geo-separated cities~\cite{WonderNetwork}.
 After data cleaning, we are left with a complete latency matrix for 227 cities worldwide.
 When starting an experiment, we assign peers to each city in a round-robin fashion and delay outgoing network traffic accordingly.

-In Section~\ref{sec:exp_comparison_fl} we compare \SystemName{} with FL and DL.
-Since we do not have sufficient physical resources to conduct real-time DL experiments, and to ensure a fair comparison between different learning approaches, we simulate the passing of time in our experiments.
-We achieve this by customizing the default event loop provided by the \texttt{asyncio} library.
-This requires minimal changes to the code.
-We have also verified with smaller-scale experiments that we obtain similar conclusions when running experiments in real-time.